Kenrokuen Garden 兼六園

 Kenrokuen Garden is the focal point of Kanazawa and has a long and celebrated history.
 The garden was created over the span of several hundred years by the Maeda family, and today is one of the best examples of a strolling-style Japanese landscape garden.
 The garden offers something to enjoy whatever the season.

 "Kenrokuen" means “garden that combines six characteristics."
-These six characteristics are spaciousness, seclusion, artifice, antiquity, water-courses and panoramas.
+These six characteristics are spaciousness, seclusion, artifice, antiquity, water sources and magnifient views.
 Not every garden in Japan can combine all of these features but Kenrokuen does.

 - The naturally-powered water fountain below Kasumigaike Pond, which reaches 3.5 meters high

 - Seisonkaku Villa for its two distinct styles of Japanese architecture

 - Kotojitoro Lantern, the symbol of the garden, known for its two-legged design

 How to Get There